visca-ai/core/README.md

 ## Business & Value

-### Why do enterprises need VISCA instead of just using individual ai tools like ChatGPT, Cursor or Claude directly?
+### Why do enterprises need VISCA instead of just using individual ai tools directly?

 Regulated enterprises (banks, hospitals, government) can't send proprietary data to public AI APIs due to compliance requirements.
-They need to run AI tools on their own infrastructure, but each open-source tool currently takes 6+ months of security reviews.
+They need to run open-source AI tools on their own infrastructure, but each open-source tool currently takes 6+ months of security reviews.
 VISCA packages these tools with enterprise security built-in, reducing deployment time to minutes.

 ### How much does the 6-month security review process actually cost enterprises?